astral-sh/ruff/README.md

-This is the ekr-ruff fork of ruff: https://github.com/rust-lang/rust
+This is the ekr-ruff fork of [ruff](https://github.com/rust-lang/rust).
 This project has the following goals:

 ## First, Do No Harm